-Unauthorized consumption, possession or distribution of alcohol is a violation of Student Conduct and Discipline STU 02-100.
-Sanctions may include, but are not limited to, attendance at workshops, educational sanctions, disciplinary probation, and removal from the residence halls, including loss of privileges, suspension, dismissal, and other sanctions appropriate to the violation.
 Possession, use or distribution of marijuana or any narcotic, hallucinogenic or other drug in either the refined or crude form which is prohibited by law is a violation of STU 02-100 Student Conduct and Discipline.
-Sanctions will include a minimum of a one semester suspension in addition to other sanctions that may apply upon return to campus.
-These may include, but are not limited to, attendance at workshops, educational sanctions, disciplinary probation, and removal from the residence halls, including loss of privileges, and other sanctions appropriate to the violation.
+Sanctions may include, but are not limited to, attendance at workshops, educational sanctions, disciplinary probation, and removal from the residence halls, including loss of privileges, suspension, dismissal, and other sanctions that may apply upon return to campus as deemed appropriate to the violation.